alovajs/alovajs.github.io/resource/request-adapter/taro.md

 :::info Tips

-This plugin only supports the taro application of react 16.8+, vue3 version.
+This plugin only supports the taro application of react 16.8+, Vue 3 version.

 :::